Sora (Kingdom Hearts): Design

+Sora was given a new outfit to reflect the time spent between Kingdom Hearts and Kingdom Hearts II.
+The team in charge of Kingdom Hearts II expressed difficulties in animating Sora's "Valor" Drive Form, which had a different motion except for Sora's walking animation, which is shared with his regular motion.
+The Anti-Form was also made to focus on Sora's dark side from the first Kingdom Hearts, where he is temporarily transformed into a Heartless.
+Gameplay-wise, the form was created to be both powerful and troublesome.
+The fights Sora has with Roxas and Xemnas were meant to surprise gamers, especially in the latter, when the player loses control of Sora and Riku has to save him.
+To avoid misconceptions that Dream Drop Distance was a remake of the original game, Nomura decided to change Sora's and Riku's outfits for most of the game.

+Following Chain of Memories, Tetsuya Nomura started designing new outfits for Sora for new installments featuring him including Kingdom Hearts II (left), Dream Drop Distance (middle) and Kingdom Hearts III (right).
+Renders are from Super Smash Bros.
+Ultimate.

 After finishing Kingdom Hearts II, Nomura wanted to give Sora a rest from the series to focus following games on other characters from the series.
 Moreover, the events from the endings of Kingdom Hearts Coded and Birth by Sleep hinted at a new mystery regarding Sora's character, which would be revealed in Kingdom Hearts III.
 Although Nomura stated in March 2010 that Sora would once again be the focus of the next title, Kingdom Hearts 3D: Dream Drop Distance, he stated that Sora would share it with another character with great importance.
 The switches between player characters Sora and Riku across the game are meant to contrast the style from Kingdom Hearts Birth By Sleep, which allowed the player to use three characters in their own campaigns, as well as to explain the word "Distance" in the title, because Sora and Riku never interact across their stories.
 Nomura has stated that the themes of the game are trust and friendship, and that, like Birth by Sleep, the story is on par with that of a numbered title.
 As a result of the game's plot, both Sora and Riku appear in their younger forms from the first Kingdom Hearts game.